-Year group Autumn 1 Unit of work Autumn 2 Unit of work Spring 1 Unit of work Spring 2 Unit of work Summer 1 Unit of work Summer 2 Unit of work Year 6 Living things and their habitats Describe how living things are classified into broad groups according to common observable characteristics and based on similarities and differences, including microorganisms, plants and animals.
+Year Autumn 1 Autumn 2 Spring 1 Spring 2 Summer 1 Summer 2 group Onit of work work Office of work Kear 6 Solution Alternation Unit of work Living things and their habitats Describe how living things are classified into broad groups according to common observable characteristics and based on similarities and differences, including microorganisms, plants and animals.
 Give reasons for classifying plants and animals based on specific characteristics.
-Associate the brightness of a lamp or the volume of a buzzer with the number and voltage of cells used in the circuit.
+Unit of work Electricity Associate the brightness of a lamp or the volume of a buzzer with the number and voltage of cells used in the circuit.
 Compare and give reasons for variations in how components function, including the brightness of bulbs, the loudness of buzzers and the on/off position of switches.
 Use recognised symbols when representing a simple circuit in a diagram.
-Animals including humans Identify and name the main parts of the human circulatory system, and describe the functions of the heart, blood vessels and blood.
+Unit of work Animals including humans Identify and name the main parts of the human circulatory system, and describe the functions of the heart, blood vessels and blood.
 Recognise the impact of diet, exercise, drugs and lifestyle on the way their body functions.
 Describe the ways in which nutrients and water are transported within animals, including humans.
-Recognise that light appears to travel in straight lines.
+Unit of work Light Recognise that light appears to travel in straight lines.
 Use the idea that light travels in straight lines to explain that objects are seen because they give out or reflect light into the eye.
 Explain that we see things because light travels from light sources to our eyes or from light sources to objects and then to our eyes.
-Use the idea that light travels in straight lines to explain why shadows have the same shape as the objects that cast them. changed over fossils provide living things the Earth millions Recognise that produce offspikind, but norm and are not idparents.
-Ident plants are ada environment i t living things have time and that information about nat inhabited the of years ago.
+Use the idea that light travels in straight lines to explain why shadows have the same shape as the objects that cast them.
+Evolution and Recognise that changed over fossils provide living things the Earth millions Recognise that produce offsp kind, but norr and are not id parents.
+Ident and plants are their environr at living things have time and that e information about hat inhabited the of years ago. at living things oring of the same mally offspring vary lentical to their tify how animals e adapted to suit ment in different t adaptation may oring 2 nit of work nit of work